-We lost 12 million hectares of habitat and more than a billion native animals.
+We lost over 12 million hectares of critical habitat and over 1 billion native animals.

 This is part of the enormous challenge Australia is facing.

 Will you please donate today to help Australian wildlife on the long road to recovery from its greatest crisis?

 - $50 can fund vital research to improve long-term survival of Koalas reintroduced back to the wild